vanzonr/rarray/tutorial.md

 ## rank

-This method returns the rank of the rarray (eventhough this is already encoded in its type).
+This static method returns the rank of the rarray (even though this is already encoded in its type).
 E.g.
 ```cpp
 #include <rarray>